Ivenyang/cocos-docs/manual/framework/html5/release-notes/v3.0a/upgrade-guide/en.md

     fontSize    --> getFontSize
     ```

 * **9.6** Retina display have been supported for Apple devices, you can disable or enable it with `cc.view.enableRetina(enableOrNot)`, you can also detect whether retina display is currently on or not with `cc.view.isRetinaEnabled()`.
-At last, you can retrieve the retina display's pixel ratio by using `cc.view.getDevicePixelRatio()`, on Apple devices, it will return 2 when retina display is applied.
+At last, you can retrieve the retina display's pixel ratio by using `cc.view.getDevicePixelRat io()`, on Apple devices, it will return 2 when retina display is applied.
 By default, retina display is automatically activated for your game on Apply devices.
 If you want to change it, note that after you enable or disable retina display, you have to call `cc.view.setDesignResolutionSize(width, height, policy)` to make it applied to your game.

 * **9.7** Global APIs deleted :